tejan-singh/tejan-singh/README.md

 - ⚡ Fun Fact: I love to Teach and share knowledge.

 ### Earlier Contributions:
-[LockedUpCoders] - Part of [The Uplift Project] by Girlscript Foundation.
+[LockedUpCoders] - Part of The Uplift Project 2020 by Girlscript Foundation.

 ### Connect with me: